lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 ### Uncommon Errors

 An uncommon error can be characterized by a popup titled "Fatal Error" or an unfriendly error message.
-These should be reported as an [issue on github](https://github.com/lay295/TwitchDownloader/issues) along with the inputs used to cause the error.
+These should be reported as an [issue on GitHub](https://github.com/lay295/TwitchDownloader/issues) along with the inputs used to cause the error.
 Some examples of uncommon errors include:

 - Error converting value 'XXX' to type 'XXX'.
 Path 'XXX', line #, position #.
 - Cannot access child value on Newtonsoft.Json.Linq.JValue.
 - Response status code does not indicate success: 404 (Not Found).
 - The pipe has been ended.
   - An issue occurred with FFmpeg.
 Reset the arguments to default and try again.
-If still no success create a new issue on the github.
+If still no success create a new issue on GitHub.

 To help us find the origin of an error, please enable `Verbose Errors` in the [settings](#settings) and take a screen capture of the resulting popup titled "Verbose Error Output".